tpott/pub_musings/silentdisco2/README.md

 I'm running `node --inspect ../node_server_v1/server.js` in one terminal, and `node node_server_v1/test_sync.js http://localhost:8080/iamhost/d7ff7332c6a617c153b75e27f836902e` in another.
 Once that finishes, I run `open -a "Google Chrome" test.wav`.
+Assuming you've captured the recording you want, then you can move on to analysis.

+I'm relying on jupyter notebooks, cause they have the best plotting / exploration capabilities built in.
+If you haven't before, `pip install -r requirements.txt`.
+Then you can run `jupyter notebook` and open node_server_v1/test_sync_post_process.ipynb.
+In order to read the original mp3, I ran `ffmpeg -i node_server_v1/e_J14fbBluE.mp3 original.wav` once to create a wav file that scipy wavfile could read.